Neskazhuk/kottans-frontend/README.md

 ### Freecodecamp

-[Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design/) this course tought me what is CSS Grid, Flexbox, Accessibiliti and other stuff.
+[Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design/) course tought me what is CSS Grid, Flexbox, Accessibility and other stuff.
 But I still need more time to get used to it.
 Ready to dive into practice!

 ![Codecamp_HTML](/task_html_css_intro/freecodecamp_HTML.jpg)
 ![Codecamp_CSS](/task_html_css_intro/freecodecamp_CSS.jpg)